 In India, there is only one sand fly vector of kala-azar- Phlebotomus argentipes which is the cause of kala-azar.
 Sandflies are tiny insects that are about ¼ the size of a mosquito.
 The length of a sand fly can range from 1.5 mm to 3.5 mm.

-These sand flies breed in high relative humidity, warm temperatures, high subsoil water, and abundance of vegetation.
-Micro-climatic conditions are the ideal breeding grounds for sand-flies.
+These sand flies breed in high relative humidity, warm temperatures, high subsoil water, and an abundance of vegetation.
+Micro-climatic conditions are the ideal breeding grounds for sandflies.
 The high organic matter available in such places serves as food for its larvae.

 These sand flies are ecologically sensitive insects, fragile, and cannot bear desiccation or the removal of moisture.

-The leading cause of kala-azar is a bite form female phlebotomine sand-flies which is the vector or transmitter of the Leishmania parasite.
+The leading cause of kala-azar is a bite from female phlebotomine sand-flies which is the vector or transmitter of the Leishmania parasite.
 Listed below is how the infection occurs:

-1 – The sandflies feed on animals and humans for blood which they need to develop their eggs.
+The sand flies feed on animals and humans for blood which they need to develop their eggs.

 In the beginning, Leishmania parasites cause skin sores or ulcers at the site of the bite.
 As the disease advances, it attacks the immune system.
 Kala-azar presents itself in full form after two to eight months, with general signs and symptoms such as prolonged fever, and the following:

 Recurring fever with a double rise in temperature.

 Weakness and fatigue.